mikaelma/AngularProject/README.md

 The list needs to have the ability to load data dynamically.

 *Solution:*
-This solution are also found in drink-list.
+This solution are also found in [drink-list.component.ts](./client/src/app/drink-list/drink-list.component.ts).
 In drink-list.component.ts the following method is found:
 ```
 ...
   onScrollDown(ev) {